 Not just a window, but also a fan.
 Acrylic paints are famous for drying quickly with any stream of fresh air flowing towards them.

 There you have it.
 A complete and thorough guide that walks you through all the possible remedies to fix dried acrylic paint.
+Some tips also applied on fixing hardened oil paints.

 As you can see, it’s always better to prevent the paint from drying up rather than fixing a completely dry one.